 Departmental operations are under the command of the Police Chief.
 Other ranks in descending order include a lieutenant, four sergeants, two detectives, and thirteen patrolmen.
 A Youth Officer handles most juvenile cases.
-Six part-time school crossing guards are also employed.
+Six part-time school crossing guards, 2 part-time PEO's and 1 part-time meter repair person are also employed.
 Qualifications for becoming a policeman are established by the New York State Civil Service Commission.
 New appointees must also pass 720-hour basic training course.
 All Hastings Officers must reside in Westchester.

 Equipment and Programs

-The department is supported by a wide range of modern crime prevention and computer equipment, which includes a special "Red Phone" and ''Hot Line" linking it to the Westchester County Police and all other police departments. other programs include the DARE program Crime Prevention and Neighborhood Watch.
+The department is supported by a wide range of modern crime prevention and computer equipment, which includes a special "Red Phone" and ''Hot Line" linking it to the Westchester County Police and all other police departments. other programs include the PAL Program and Neighborhood Watch.